jamiedeocampo/bike-share-analysis/README.md

 1. Objective (Ask Phase)

-To analyse how annual members and casual riders use Cyclistic bikes differently in order to determine the best marketing strategy to convert casual riders into annual members.
+To analyse how annual members and casual riders use bikes differently in order to determine the best marketing strategy to convert casual riders into annual members.

 2. Prepare Phase